Security guard: Permit

 The permit is valid for five years.
-All holders must renew their permit before it expires, or they will lose their qualification to work, as such, until their permit is renewed.
+All holders must renew their permit before it expires, or they will lose their right to work until it is renewed.

-The type A and Type B security service are gradually combined with property management service, though the boundary between these two industries is unclear.
+The Type A and Type B security services are gradually being combined with property management services, though the boundary between these two industries remains unclear.

 Power of arrest

-Security Guards in Hong Kong do not have special powers of arrest above that of the ordinary citizen, i.e. citizen's arrest, also known locally as the "101 arrest power".
-The Section 101 in the Criminal Procedure Ordinance addresses that arrest of an offender by a private citizen is allowed in certain circumstances if the offender is attempting an arrestable offense.
-Once arrested, the suspect must be delivered to a police office as soon as possible.
-An arrestable offence is defined as any crime carrying a sentence of more than 12 months imprisonment.
-No security personnel are allowed to search other person, nor are they allowed to get personal information from other people, with the exception of some specific circumstances.
+Security Guards in Hong Kong do not have special powers of arrest beyond those of an ordinary citizen, i.e., citizen's arrest, also known locally as the "101 arrest power".
+Section 101 of the Criminal Procedure Ordinance states that a private citizen may arrest an offender in certain circumstances if the offender is attempting an arrestable offense.
+Once arrested, the suspect must be delivered to a police station as soon as possible.
+An arrestable offense is defined as any crime carrying a sentence of more than 12 months' imprisonment.
+Security personnel are not allowed to search other people or obtain their personal information, except in specific circumstances.

 Israel

 In Israel, almost all security guards carry a firearm, primarily to prevent terror attacks.
 The vast majority of them are Ex-military.
 Security guards are common: they perform entrance checks at shopping malls, transportation terminals, government and other office buildings, and many stores.
-Many locations with a high number of visitors, such as the Jerusalem Central Bus Station, employ X-ray machines to check passenger's bags; in other places, they are opened and visually inspected.
-Since 2009, private security guards companies as Mikud have also replaced official security forces at some checkpoints inside and on the border of the West Bank, as well as the crossings to Gaza.
+Many locations with high visitor volumes, such as the Jerusalem Central Bus Station, use X-ray machines to screen passengers' bags; in other places, bags are opened and visually inspected.
+Since 2009, private security guard companies, such as Mikud, have also replaced official security forces at some checkpoints inside the West Bank and on its border, as well as at crossings to the Gaza Strip.

-Security guards must complete mandatory training and hold a valid certificate to work, and must show this certificate when using their powers such as searching an individual or requiring ID.
-This training is carried out by private specially licensed institutions and supervised by the Israel Police or less commonly Shin Bet.
-If armed, they must, like all other citizens, carry a firearm license as well.
-The company employing the guard must also hold a permit, and if armed, a special general permit to store and use firearms.
+Security guards must complete mandatory training and hold a valid certificate to work, and must show this certificate when using their powers, such as searching an individual or requiring ID.
+This training is conducted by private, specially licensed institutions and supervised by the Israel Police or, less commonly, by Shin Bet.
+If armed, they must, like all other citizens, carry a firearm license.
+The company employing the guard must also hold a permit, and, if the guard is armed, a special general permit to store and use firearms.